 Jaipur, with its three million inhabitants, is full of energy and mythical places to discover.
 Early in the morning, after dodging scooters, taxis, elephants, and camels, visit the fabric stalls of the Bapu Bazaar or the clothing and jewellery stalls at Johari Bazaar.
 Make a pilgrimage to Gem Palace, jeweller of the Kasliwal family for eight generations.
 There, contemplate exceptional antique jewellery, maharajas' chests, and precious gems.
 For lunch, give yourself a break at Anokhi café, the mecca of light snacks.
 Your afternoon will be taken up by two tours: the Wind Palace (Hawa Mahal), and the City Palace, which is still the residence of the royal family.

-To complete this journey, spend the night at Samode, at Samode Palace, a former Rajput-Mughal palace whose building, at dusk, is brilliantly lit.
+To complete this journey, venture out to Samode and spend the night in Samode Palace, a former Rajput-Mughal palace whose building, at dusk, is brilliantly lit.